March 9, 2018

 Immigration, Refugees and Citizenship Canada (IRCC) uses a pool approach to invite candidates into the IEC: Candidates must create an online IEC profile and be found eligible in order to enter the pool.
 Those applying for the Working Holiday program are selected randomly in draws for each source country until the annual quota is reached; Young Professionals and International Co-op registrants will be invited to apply on a first-come, first-served basis, as long as spots remain in the annual bilateral quota.

 Each country has a specific quota for how many work permits their youth are issued in a given year.
-The pool typically opens in the fall prior to the year an applicant would apply for.
-For example, the 2018 pool opened on November 3, 2017.
+For example, the 2023 pool opened on January 9, 2023, and closed October 23, 2023.
 Youth interested in this program can check the pool opening dates, draws and quota numbers on IRCC’s website.
 Rules and requirements by country can be found here.

 So how do you connect with these great candidates?
 That’s where we can help.
 In September 2017, go2HR participated as an exhibitor at the World Youth and Student Travel Conference (WYSTC), the leading trade event for the global youth, student and educational travel industry.
 There we met with and shortlisted agencies from several countries that facilitate youth travel to Canada.
 If you are interested in a list of these agencies and their contact information to employ youth with working holiday visas, please contact: firstname.lastname@example.org or 604-633-9787